kommhoerauf/rpi-sec-cam/README.md

 #### Cron schedules

 I did not get the camera motion schedule to work unfortunately.
 Even if you ensure start time is lower then end time.
 I found it more convenient to setup a cron schedule when to start and stop the motioneye service (with the camera configured to directly react on motion).
+Using this approach a later integration of the door and infrared sensors was a piece of cake.

 ```
 # sudo crontab -e